Azure/api-management-self-hosted-gateway/README.md

 ## License

-You can find the license of this repo [here](LICENSE), but our gateway itself has a different license which is available [here](LICENSE.gateway)
+You can find the license of this repo [here](LICENSE), but our gateway itself has a different license which is available [here](gateway-license.md).

 ## Contributing